Back to Podcast Guides

 That is the practical heart of the pathless path: do the thing, not the identity.

-Paul calls his own approach “the long, slow, dumb, fun way”: take longer, move slower, opt out of short-term financial metrics where possible, and design work so you actually like doing it.9
+Paul calls his own approach "the long, slow, dumb, fun way": take longer, move slower, opt out of short-term financial metrics where possible, and design work so you actually like the doing of it.

 A useful experiment template: